Pouloo/ShellDocumentation/SHELL_MANUAL.md

 # POWERSHELL

 ### COMMAND LINE INTERPRETER
-The base syntax of powershell couldn't be more different from bash and other unix-like shells and terminals, however as it was created in response to
+The base syntax of powershell couldn't be more different from bash and other unix-like shells and terminals, however as it was created in response to the popularity of bash

 #### Syntax